Holocaust Legacy Foundation

 During their participation in March of the Living in April 2018, Jody Kipnis and Todd Ruderman knew they had an obligation to remember and honor the victims of the Holocaust long after their visit to Poland was over.
 While on the grounds of Auschwitz, they made a promise to themselves and to their beloved friend David Schaechter, a Holocaust survivor, to preserve and perpetuate the memory and lessons of the Holocaust for future generations.
 They believed this could be best accomplished with ongoing Holocaust education for teens, including a first-hand visit to death camps and other Holocaust sites.
 The sense of urgency took hold and Holocaust Legacy Fellows was created in September 2018.

 Motivated by passion for Holocaust education and a sense of obligation to fight anti-semitism and prevent a Holocaust from happening again, Jody Kipnis and Todd Ruderman are personally involved in the mission of Holocaust Legacy Fellows as funders and co-directors.
 They believe that investing in teens today will create future Jewish leaders for generations to come.
-The success of Holocaust Legacy Fellows pilot year inspired them to establish the Holocaust Legacy Foundation, with plans to expand Holocaust educational programming, including plans for a Holocaust and Humanity Educational Museum in Boston.
+The success of Holocaust Legacy Fellows pilot year inspired them to establish the Holocaust Legacy Foundation, with plans to expand Holocaust educational programming, including plans for a Holocaust and Human Dignity Museum in Boston.

 Support Holocaust Legacy Foundation